 The challenge for sustainable aquatic food systems

-Aquatic food systems are essential to providing a growing global population with sustainable and climate-resilient sources of food, nutrition, and employment.
-However, the coastal communities and habitats at the heart of these food systems are under serious threats.
+Aquatic food systems are essential to providing a growing global population with sustainable and climate-resilient sources of food, nutrition and livelihoods.
+Aquatic foods supply nutrition to over 3.2 billion people and support the livelihoods of over 600 million people, the majority of whom work in small-scale systems.
+However, the coastal communities and habitats at the heart of these food systems are under serious threat.
 Climate change is undermining the productivity and sustainability of aquatic food systems in various ways, including ocean warming and acidification, rising sea levels and saline incursion.
-Erratic and extreme weather is also threatening land-based food production, putting food security at risk.
-Unlocking the potential of sustainable aquatic food systems is, therefore, critical to ensuring a food- and nutrition secure future for all and restoring natural resources.
-However, the aquatic foods sector is impeded by weak policy environments, a lack of data and limited access to knowledge and technology.
+The ocean is also under assault from over exploitation and pollution, causing a loss in marine biodiversity.
+Amid these challenges, countries are keen to unlock their blue economy as a rapid growth path.
+Enabling the development of sustainable and resilient aquatic food systems is, therefore, critical to ensure a food- and nutrition-secure future for coastal communities and to equitably improve livelihoods, while restoring our marine resources.

 Working towards a solution: Asia–Africa BlueTech Superhighway project overview